jamal2362/MiX-Monet-Generator/README.md

-# Telegram-Monet
+# Monet-Generator
-Create Monet Themes for Telegram (Android)
+Create Monet Themes for Telegram and Telegram X (Android)